trustbloc/sandbox/docs/demo/build.md

 - Go 1.13

 ## Developer Setup
-In order to access edge service image and user agent image you have to create personal token with read:packages and repo permissions ([personal token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)).
+In order to access edge service image and user agent image you have login to docker.pkg.github.com.

-Run the following command using your newly generated personal token:
+Run the following command using your github username:

 ```
-docker login -u <username> -p <github token with read:packages permission> docker.pkg.github.com
+docker login -u <username> -p 7028ad87d5a623659aafb80254610aebabe46469 docker.pkg.github.com
 ```

 ## Prerequisites (for running tests and demos)